idonethis/idonethis-cli/README.md

-# Official IDoneThis Command Line Interface
+# I Done This CLI

-The I Done This Command Line Interface for [IDoneThis](https://beta.idonethis.com)
+A command line interface for [I Done This](https://home.idonethis.com)

 ## Installation